Lane County Fair: History

 Before 1858 at Eugene, Oregon.
 Due to its favorable terrain and fertile soil, Eugene has been described as a natural center for agriculture.
 But farmers appear to make little money. this is due to the lack of suitable roadways for transporting goods between Eugene and the marketplaces in Portland.
 The only option to move such products was to use a steamship that sailed up the Willamette, but the cost of shipping was high.
 In response to these circumstances, farmers begin to get together and formed farmer's clubs, which are essentially communities where farmers share knowledge and methods to advance the American agricultural system.
 They exchange growing techniques and shipping advice.

 Later in 1858 a Lane County Agricultural Society was formed and held the first exhibition on 9 October but still not considered fair.
 In 1859 Lane County Agricultural Society had another meeting on 7 April.
 The meeting was big enough that it was considered the advisability of holding a fair.
 This led to another meeting in the same year 7 December with the representative of other county societies.
 In another meeting on 22 February 1860, a state agricultural society was formed and decided to hold a state fair in 1860.
 Thus the first state fair was held from 3 October to 4 October 1860 near Oregon City.
 Another fair was on the 9th and 10 October 1861.
 After that Apparently, there were no fairs held.
 Finally, On 25 September 1884, The first official "Lane County Fair" was held for three days with the officers and members of Lane County Agricultural Society sponsorship.
 It was a success and the fairs were continuously held until 1910 with the help of granges the best exhibits were sent to Portland for advertisement and became known across the country.
 It stated that 1910 is the end of the pioneer fairs and the beginning of our present-day modern fairs.

+There were no fairs in 1917-18, 1942-45 nor 2020-21.